mariohernandez/d8_components/README.md

 ## Local environment setup

-In order to follow along in this training, please ensure the following setup is complete prior to starting the training.
+Your local environment needs to be configured with the tools below to be able to follow along.
+Please ensure your environment is fully configured prior to starting the training to make our time more productive.
+**NOTE**:  Help with your local environment setup will be extremely limited.

 ### Tools
+The insturctions provided with each tool are optional but recommended.
+Feel free to improvise.
 * Laptop computer (mac preferred)
 * [Homebrew](https://brew.sh/): Package manager for OSx (optional)
 * [NodeJS](https://nodejs.org/en/): For plugins and development tools